-Meanwhile you can read some of my more recent things here.
+You can read some of my more recent writings below.

 How to Write an Academic Paper This is an updated and improved version of my cult classic, “How to Write an Academic Paper.”
 The aim is not to provide yet another article on scientific methods, but instead to tell students about what I take to be the very core of